William Lambton (British Army officer)

-Military career
+Early military career

 Born the son of George Lambton, 2nd Earl of Durham, he was educated at Eton College and the Royal Military College at Sandhurst.

 Lambton was commissioned a lieutenant in the Coldstream Guards on 6 February 1884, promoted to captain on 18 May 1892, and became aide-de-camp to the governor-general of Ireland in August 1893, before attending the Staff College, Camberley from 1897–1898.
 After graduating, he was seconded in order to serve with the Egyptian Army and took part in the Nile expedition of 1898 and fought at the Battle of Atbara and the Battle of Omdurman, and was promoted to major on 29 September 1898.

 Following the outbreak of the Second Boer War in late 1899, his battalion was sent to South Africa.
 As part of the Kimberley Relief Force, he was present at the Battle of Magersfontein on 10–11 December 1899, in which the defending Boer force defeated the advancing British forces amongst heavy casualties for the latter.
 Lambton was mentioned in the despatch from Paul Methuen, who described the battle and how Lambton had refused to be carried off the battlefield despite being wounded.

 After his recovery, he served as military secretary to the commander-in-chief of the Transvaal, and was military secretary to Alfred Milner, high commissioner for Southern Africa, from December 1900, with the local rank of lieutenant colonel.
 He was appointed a Companion of the Distinguished Service Order in April 1901.

 Group of Lord Kitchener's Mission to Japan to attend the Imperial Grand Japanese Manoeuvres.
 Taken in the grounds of the Shiba Palace, Tokyo, November 1909.
 Lieutenant Colonel Lambton stands third on the left.

 In October 1906 he was promoted to lieutenant colonel and, by now commanding the 1st Battalion, Coldstream Guards, in May 1907 was made a CEO.

 In August 1910, after being promoted to colonel, he succeeded Brigadier General Ivor Maxse in command of the Coldstream Guards and the regimental district.
 He was appointed commanding officer of the 1st Battalion, Coldstream Guards in 1912, and was Assistant Adjutant and Quartermaster-General for London District in 1913.